arjunachala/arjunachala.github.io/_posts/2017-9-26-Thor-And-Roxie.md

 As you might have already discovered, the HPCC Systems stack consists of two primary processing cluster components.

 The **Thor** component is synonymous to Hadoop and Spark.
-It is used to process batch workloads on large-scale data and produce analytical outputs like aggregation views, scoring models etc. Since Thor has been built from the ground up to process batch data, its architecture is primed to perform some tasks like reading sequential data from a file and processing it.
+It is used to process batch workloads on large-scale data and produce analytical outputs like aggregation views, scoring models etc. Since Thor has been built from the ground up to process batch data, its architecture is primed to perform tasks like reading sequential data from a file and processing it quickly.

 Once Thor prepares the data, the data will be ready to be served to end users in the form of queries or services.
 Queries and services require QoS (Quality of Service) around real-time response, concurrent access, and high availability.
 When you look up the weather for London today, you expect these same QoS - Sub-second response, always alive and highly concurrent access.
 This introduces us to **Roxie** the query component.
 Roxie is designed from the ground up to fulfill this QoS.